kapouer/url-inspector/README.md

 * thumbnail
   *optional* a URL to a thumbnail, could be a data-uri for embedded images

-* embed
+* source
-  *optional* a URL that can be used in an iframe
+  *optional* a URL that can go in a 'src' attribute; for example a resource can be an html page representing an image type.
+The URL of the image itself would be stored here; same thing for audio, video, embed types.

 * error
   *optional* an http error code, or string